Stevie Wonder

 Biography of Stevie Wonder

-Stevie Wonder is one of the world's greatest musicians, a multi-instrumentalist and performer of numerous hits that have become part of the golden collection of musical heritage.
-Blind from birth, he is the recipient of twenty-five Grammy Awards and the Gershwin Prize, having written over two thousand compositions.
+Stevie Wonder stands as one of music's greatest legends, a multi-instrumentalist whose countless hits have become timeless classics.
+Born blind, he's won twenty-five Grammy Awards and the Gershwin Prize while writing over two thousand compositions.
 His most famous songs include 'My Cherie Amour,' 'Superstition,' and 'Living for the City.'
-Among Russian fans, ‘I Just Called to Say I Love You’ is particularly popular.
+Russian fans especially love 'I Just Called to Say I Love You.'

 Stevie Wonder